We are delighted you are considering applying for a job at the National Gallery. We hope the information in this section will encourage you to apply.

 Jobs in museums and galleries are wide ranging and each could require different qualifications, experience and skills.
 The Museums Association has some advice for those interested in a career in the sector.

-Could I work as a volunteer or undertake work experience at the National Gallery?
+Can I work as a volunteer or undertake work experience at the National Gallery?

 Unfortunately, as the Gallery is a comparatively small organisation we lack the space and other facilities to offer voluntary work, and only very rarely have any opportunities for work experience.